ExtendRealityLtd/Tilia.Interactions.Interactables.Unity/Documentation/HowToGuides/AddingAnInteractable/README.md

 ### Step 4

-Select the `Interactions.Interactable` GameObject in the Unity Hierarchy and change the `Primary Action` property to `Interactable.GrabAction.Follow` and change the `Secondary Action` property to `Interactable.GrabAction.Swap` on the `Interactable Facade` component.
+Select the `Interactions.Interactable` GameObject in the Unity Hierarchy window and change the `Primary Action` property to `Interactable.GrabAction.Follow` and change the `Secondary Action` property to `Interactable.GrabAction.Swap` on the `Interactable Facade` component.

 ![Select Prefab Follow Actions](assets/images/SelectPrefabFollowActions.png)